thoughtrealm/bumblebee/ROAD_MAP.md

 priorities may shift, which would mean the ordering of these phases could change.

 ## Phase 1 - CLI (Command Line Interpreter)
-_Phase 1 is approximately 85% complete.
-It is 100% MVP complete._
+_Phase 1 is approximately 85% all feature complete.
+It is 100% MVP feature complete._

 **The primary goal of Phase 1 is to deliver a CLI application that provides at least the following functionality:**